Parkland-CIS152-Fa18/PeterMcCusker/README.md

 # PeterMcCusker
-I like to play video game
+I like to play video games